-The first thing is fill out an incident report describing what is going on.
+The first thing is to fill out an incident report describing what is going on.
 Incident reports can often be found at the front desk.
-If you can't find any, type everything out at home computer.
-Describe everything which happened including the names of people involved, locations, and times and dates the harassment occurred.
+If you can't find the form, write everything that happened to you.
+Describe everything, including the names of people involved, locations, times, and dates the harassment occurred.
 List any witnesses to the events too.
-If you do an online search for phrases like these:
+If you do an online search for phrases like:

 - Workplace violence incident report